Antwon Burton: Denver Broncos

 debut with an assisted tackle at Oakland on November 12, 2006.
 He was declared inactive for the rest of the season.
 In 2007, he played in six games and made eight tackles (five solo).
 He was waived on November 13, 2007, and signed November 14, 2007 to Broncos practice squad, where he finished the season.

 Cincinnati Bengals

 Burton signed with Bengals as a free agent on May 4, 2008.
 Burton was on the roster of the Kansas City Chiefs and St. Louis Rams in 2008 but did not play in a game.

 Carolina Panthers

 Burton signed with the Carolina Panthers on September 22, 2009, after they lost Ma'ake Kemoeatu and Louis Leonard for the season.
 He was waived on October 20, after the Panthers acquired Tank Tyler from Kansas City.

-Post NFL Career Stats

-Burton currently works & runs his own gym "Next Level Performance" in Pueblo, Colorado as an athletic trainer and performs a great deal of philanthropic workings in the town.
-Here he trains elite athletes in the southern Colorado area, where he also met his wife.